noorboeing777/Social-Network-App-NodeJs-/README.md

-# This is an Advance Social Networking Application I have developed
+# This is an Advance Social Networking Application I have developed (REST API)

 - FRONT-END: BOOTSTRAP/HTML/CSS